gokcehan/lf/README.md

 ## File Opener

-lf does not come bundled with a file opener.
+`lf` does not come bundled with a file opener.
 By default it tries to call `xdg-open` from `xdg-utils` package.
-You can change the file opener using the opener option (e.g. `:set opener mimeopen`).
+You can change the file opener using the opener option (e.g. `set opener mimeopen`).
 Below are a few alternatives you can use:

 - [libfile-mimeinfo-perl](https://metacpan.org/release/File-MimeInfo) (executable name is `mimeopen`)